DataONEorg/Education/_lessons/lessons/03_planning/index.md

 - Why prepare a DMP?
 - Components of a DMP
 - Recommendations for DMP content
-- Example of an National Science Foundation DMP
+- Example of requirements for a National Science Foundation DMP

 <!-- These are notes for the presenter -->